AleehSophia/Polymorphism/README.md

 <br>
-The employee's payment corresponds the value per hour multiplied by worked hours, outsourced employees received a bonus correspondent to 110% of your additional charge.
+The employee's payment corresponds the value per hour multiplied by worked hours, outsourced employees received a bonus correspondent to 110% of their additional charge.
 <br>
 Do a program that read data from N employees (input) and store in a list.